Rocket-Lab-Skunkworks/gh-runners/readme.md

 Android system can also run deployments to AWS via the AWS cli tool

 # Usage - Android
-To create a new runner follow these steps:
+To create a new runner follow these steps, which will use the latest files in the android-v3 folder:
 ```
 # Create a folder in the location you want to place the contents for the container.
 Usually in a folder with same name as container
 mkdir -p $HOME/vmc/lnx-vm99